-It goes without saying that Marvel's Guardians of the Galaxy was the major hit of last year.
+It goes without saying that Marvel's Guardians of the Galaxy Vol. 1 was the major hit of 2014.
 It made $774.2 million in box office and has already spawned a sequel.
 The merchandising has gone through the proverbial roof, and there are as many figures as there were quotable lines, but one figure has walked…or rather danced its way into the hearts of America.
 And amazingly, this version of the character was only onscreen for a few minutes.
-This character is Baby Groot.
+This character is the beloved Baby Groot.

-Nostalgia: The Guardians film was filled with incredible music from the late 1960s and 70s but the Jackson Five’s "I Want You Back" provided that fun and boisterous quality that gave the film its literal and emotionally happy ending.
+The Guardians film was filled with incredible music from the late 1960s and '70s but The Jackson 5's "I Want You Back" provided that fun and boisterous quality that gave the film its literal and emotionally happy ending.
 The heroes came together, fought the bad guy, survived through adversity, and now they are riding off into the sunset to a happy tune that not only has a beat, but you can dance to it.
-Discounting all the darkness we may now know about the family or Michael Jackson himself, this was a tune from a more “innocent” time.
+Discounting all the darkness we may now know about the family or Michael Jackson himself, this was a tune from a more innocent time.

 Popularity is fleeting, and the hearts and minds of the general public are quick to move on to the next big, cool and/or cute thing, but for one special fleeting moment, we will always be able to say that a smiling twig in a small white flower pot ruled the pop culture world.